Skip to content

 European bee-eater

-The European Bee-Eater is a stunningly beautiful bird, boasting an array of bright colors.
-Its head and neck are light blue with greenish ear coverts and its back is chestnut brown.
+The European Bee-Eater is a stunningly beautiful bird boasting an array of bright colours.
+Its head and neck are light blue with greenish ear coverts, and its back is chestnut brown.

-The wings have yellow primaries bordered in black, while the rest of the feathers contain hues of pink, russet orange, grayish-blue and olive green.
+The wings have yellow primaries bordered in black, while the rest of the feathers contain hues of pink, russet orange, greyish-blue and olive green.

 Scientific classification:

-Its legs are grey and its bill is short and broad.
-This species prefers rocky habitats such as mountainside cliffs or crags used for nesting sites where they build cup shaped nests using mud mixed with grasses or feathers.
+Its legs are grey, and its bill is short and broad.
+This species prefers rocky habitats such as mountainside cliffs or crags used for nesting sites; building cup-shaped nests using mud mixed with grasses or feathers.

-They mainly eat insects but also consume seeds during winter months when food is scarce.
+They mainly eat insects but consume seeds during winter when food is scarce.

 Scientific classification: